 Meg Taylor, Executive Director

-Meg became Capitol Squash’s Executive Director in 2014.
-A native of the Hartford area, Meg learned squash on the Trinity College courts before going to Vassar College, where she captained the squash team.
-After graduation, Meg joined Teach For America and taught special education at an elementary school in Washington, DC.
-While teaching she received a Master of Education with a concentration in Special Education from George Mason University.
+Meg became Executive Director of Capitol Squash in 2014.
+A Hartford area native, Meg learned squash on the Trinity College courts before going to Vassar College, where she captained the squash team.
+After graduation, Meg joined Teach For America and taught special education at an elementary school in Washington DC.
+She received a Master of Education with a concentration in Special Education from George Mason University.

 Emily Chernick, Director of Academics and Placement